 Some people describe disrupting strategy as social entrepreneurship, which Scott Helm defines as the “catalytic behavior of nonprofit organizations that engenders value and change in the sector, community, or industry through the combination of innovation, risk taking, and proactiveness.”2

-As shown in the matrix, disrupting strategy need not be profitable and sustaining innovation need not be unprofitable.
-The earlier case of the outdoor camping agency that raised its camping fees is a perfect example.
-When I work with agencies on strategy, I often ask people to generate opportunities for each of the quadrants.
-Because sustaining innovations and operational effectiveness are often strongly related and because disrupting innovations and lines of business are strongly correlated, this matrix helps to address what takes us forward and what holds us back.

-The best approach is to use the Ansoff Matrix based upon its namesake who makes the following assertion: “There are four basic growth alternatives open to a business.
+The easiest approach is to use the Ansoff Matrix based upon its namesake who makes the following assertion: “There are four basic growth alternatives open to a business.
 It can grow through increased market penetration, through market development, through product development, or through diversification.
 The table below shows what the Ansoff Matrix looks like: